 Open to: Undergraduate students in any major that are participating in study-abroad programs in Japan.
 Must be a U.S. citizen or permanent resident and enrolled at a college or university in the U.S. (Students studying in Japan on summer programs not eligible to apply.)

 Description: Scholarship opportunity given to 100 American undergraduate students participating in study-abroad programs in Japan.

 Reitaku Foundation of America Scholarship Program

 Sponsor: Reitaku Foundation of America

-Open to: U.S. citizen, full-time undergraduate student at a U.S. univeristy, advanced level of Japanese language proficiency, under 25 years of age
+Open to: Must be a U.S. citizen and a full-time undergraduate student at a U.S. univeristy.
+Must have advanced level of Japanese language proficiency and be under 25 years of age.

 Description: Generally offers two undergraduate scholarships for study at Reitaku University near Tokyo, Japan.

 Student Translation Award

 Sponsor: American Translators Association

-Open to: This award is open to any graduate or undergraduate student or group of students attending an accredited college or university in the United States.
+Open to: Any graduate or undergraduate student or group of students attending an accredited college or university in the United States.
 Students who are already published translators are ineligible.